Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 Vaginal infections can also be caused through unprotected sexual intercourse or skin-to-skin contact.
 These are known as sexually transmitted infections (STIs).

-Around half of women have Candida albicans growing harmlessly in their vagina.
-A change in your vaginal environment can mean the yeast grows more than usual, causing thrush (vaginal candidiasis).
+Around two in 10 women have Candida albicans growing harmlessly in their vagina.
+A change in your vaginal environment can mean the yeast grows more than usual, causing vaginal thrush (vaginal candidiasis).

 Common triggers for thrush include:

-Other factors linked to thrush include using perfumed soaps or feminine hygiene sprays, taking the combined contraceptive pill and wearing tight underwear or clothes.
+Using perfumed soap or feminine hygiene sprays, taking the combined contraceptive pill and wearing tight underwear or clothes have also been linked to causing thrush.
+However, there is not good evidence that these can cause thrush.

 Trichomoniasis is caused by a parasite called Trichomonas vaginalis.
 This is usually transmitted during unprotected sexual intercourse.

-Symptoms of trichomoniasis include a heavy, sometimes frothy, yellow-green, fishy-smelling vaginal discharge.
+Symptoms of trichomoniasis include an itchy or painful vulva with heavy, sometimes frothy, yellow-green, fishy-smelling vaginal discharge.
 However, half of women with trichomoniasis don't have any symptoms.

 If left untreated, trichomoniasis infection may increase your risk of: